The Ukraine Case Studies

 Studies Underway and in Development

-Finally, cybersecurity is clearly central to developments with the Prime Minister of Estonia claiming that Ukraine is a “masterclass on cyber-defence” (Kallas 2023).
-And it is tied to all the other areas of study as it entails the propagation of disinformation, the use of digital media for surveillance and collection of data about the public and military, and the use of hacking and cyber-attacks to disrupt nationally critical infrastructures and services, including information and communication networks.
+Finally, cybersecurity is central to developments.
+The Prime Minister of Estonia aptly claimed that Ukraine is a “masterclass on cyber-defence” (Kallas 2023).
+And cybersecurity is tied to all the other areas of study as it entails the propagation of disinformation, the use of digital media for surveillance and collection of data about the public and military, and the use of hacking and cyber-attacks to disrupt nationally critical infrastructures and services, including local and international information and communication networks.
 The expertise required in this area includes backgrounds in cybersecurity policies and practices that seek to address these issues, such as education and awareness campaigns, the development of cyber expertise, and cybersecurity capacity building (Creese et al 2021).

-Early studies of Ukraine have been most often focused on particular issues, such as implications for internet fragmentation.
-While valuable in their own right and for contributing to the present study, these specifically focused studies risk losing site of the bigger picture – how the individual aspects of this crisis are interrelated with implications beyond any specific area.
-The broad case study will aim to capture the overall patterns and themes emerging across these key areas.
-As particular areas, such as cybersecurity rise in significance, the study can be opened to additional embedded case studies, or even more focused and more embedded studies of security.
+Early studies of Russia’s War in Ukraine have been most often focused on particular issues, such as implications for internet fragmentation.
+While valuable in their own right and for contributing to the present study, these specifically focused studies risk losing site of the big picture – how the individual aspects of this crisis are interrelated with implications beyond any specific area.
+Our broad case study approach seeks to capture the overall patterns and themes emerging across these key areas.
+As particular areas, such as cybersecurity rise in significance, the study can be opened to additional embedded case studies, or even more focused and more embedded studies of particular areas.

 The Case Study Approach